 Creating your wedding guest list is one of the trickiest parts of wedding planning.
 Harder than choosing flowers.
 Harder than choosing the playlist.
-But, not harder than figuring out the seating chart.
+But not harder than figuring out the seating chart.
 Because unlike décor or menus, guest lists are emotional.
-You’re trying to balance family expectations, old friendships, budgets, obligations, people you haven’t spoken to in years, coworkers, cousins, childhood friends, your parents’ family friends… and somehow fit all of this into one beautiful event and one budget.
+You’re trying to balance family expectations, old friendships, budgets, obligations, people you haven’t spoken to in years, coworkers, cousins, childhood friends, your parents’ family friends, and somehow fit all of this into one beautiful event and one budget.

 And for bilingual or multicultural weddings?
 Add another layer.
 Different countries.
 Different cultures.
 Different family expectations.
 Bigger families.
 More travel.
 More pressure.

 Let’s start by saying there is no perfect formula.
 What feels right during wedding planning might feel completely different five years later.
-All brides I’ve spoken to, including myself, have at some point looked back and thought, “why the hell did we invite that person?”
+All brides I’ve spoken to, including myself, have at some point looked back and thought “why the hell did we invite that person?”

 There’s no magic answer.
 But there are a few “tests” and little reflections that can help guide your decisions while you’re building your guest list.
+And once you’ve worked through who to invite, read our guide on how to handle plus-ones at your wedding for the next tricky decision.

 TIP 1